telosnetwork/telos-decide/docs/ContractAPI.md

 ## Treasury Actions

-The following actions are used to create and manage treasury.

 ### ACTION `newtreasury()`

 Creates a new treasury with the given access method and max supply.

-- `manager` is the account that will manage the new treasury.
+- name `manager`: the account that will manage the new treasury.

-- `max_supply` is the maximum number of tokens allowed in circulation at one time.
+- asset `max_supply`: the maximum number of tokens allowed in circulation at one time.

-- `access` is the access method for acquiring a balance of the treasury's tokens.
+- name `access`: the access method for acquiring a balance of the treasury's tokens.
+The list of available access methods can be found in the [Treasury Guide](TreasuryGuide.md).

+Required Authority: `manager`

+Required Fee: `1000 TLOS`

 ```
 cleos push action trailservice newtreasury '["youraccount", "2,TEST", "public"]' -p manager
 ```

-### ACTION `togglereg()`
+### ACTION `toggle()`

 Toggles a treasury setting on and off.

-- `treasury_symbol` is the treasury with the setting to toggle.
+- symbol `treasury_symbol`: the treasury to change.

-- `setting_name` is the name of the setting.
+- name `setting_name`: the name of the setting to toggle.

 ```
-cleos push action trailservice togglereg '["2,TEST", "transferable"]' -p manager
+cleos push action trailservice toggle '["2,TEST", "transferable"]' -p manager
 ```

 ### ACTION `mint()`

 Mints new tokens into circulation.

-- `to` is the account to receive the minted tokens.
+- name `to`: the account to receive the minted tokens.

-- `quantity` is the amount of tokens to mint.
+- asset `quantity`: the amount of tokens to mint.

-- `memo` is a memo.
+- string `memo`: a memo describing the minting event.

 ```
 cleos push action trailservice mint '["testaccounta", "5.00 TEST", "testing mint"]' -p manager